-American Bull Elk the park, via Grand Lake, over U. S. No. 34 from its junction with U.S. No. 40 near Granby.
 Connections with transcontinental air lines, railroads, and bus lines are made at Denver, Greeley, and Granby by the Rocky Mountain Motor Co. during the travel season.
 Visitors, who have only a limited time to spend in the park, may take advantage of new fast schedules provided by the public carriers.
 Daily connections with these fast schedules are made at Denver and other terminals near the park.

 All-expense tours, covering loop trips from Denver to Estes Park over the Trail Ridge Road, returning, via Granby and Berthoud Pass, over U. S. No. 40, are offered during the summer.
 Special trips within the park are conducted under franchise from the Secretary of the Interior.
 Touring car service is available at established rates.
 Further information may be obtained from the Rocky Mountain Motor Co., 1730 Glenarm Place, Denver 2, Colo.
 Bus service to the park begins in early June and continues until late September.
 Limited service is available the entire year.

-Free Public Campgrounds Six free public campgrounds are maintained in Rocky Mountain National Park.
+Free Public Campgrounds

+Six free public campgrounds are maintained in Rocky Mountain National Park.

-Glacier Basin, on Bear Lake Road, 7 miles from Estes Park-70 camp sites.
+Glacier Basin, on Bear Lake Road, 7 miles from Estes Park-96 camp sites.
 No dogs or cats permitted.

-Aspenglen, near Fall River Road, 5 miles from Estes Park-34 camp sites.
+Aspenglen, near Fall River Road, 5 miles from Estes Park-58 camp sites.

-Endovalley, on Fall River Road, 9 miles from Estes Park-11 camp sites.
+Endovalley, on Fall River Road, 9 miles from Estes Park-36 camp sites.
 No dogs or cats permitted.

-Timber Creek, on Trail Ridge Road, about 10 miles north of Grand Lake Entrance-76 camp sites.
-Wild Basin, 21/2 miles west of Copeland Lake, on dirt road South St. Vrain Highway-minimum facilities.
-Longs Peak, at foot of Longs Peak Trail, 3/4 mile above Hewes-Kirkwood Inn-minimum facilities.
+Timber Creek, on Trail Ridge Road, about 10 miles north of Grand Lake Entrance-77 camp sites.

+Wild Basin, 21⁄2 miles west of Copeland Lake, on dirt road South St. Vrain Highway-minimum facilities.

+Longs Peak, at foot of Longs Peak Trail, 3⁄4 mile above Hewes-Kirkwood Inn-minimum facilities.

 Visitors with trailers or camping equipment will find these campgrounds attractive for maximum enjoyment of outdoor life.
+Water and sanitary facilities are provided, but no electricity is available.
+Camping is limited to 30 days in a calendar year.

+Accommodations

-Water and sanitary facilities are available.
-Camping is limited to 30 days in a calendar year in any campground.
-Accommodations Hotels, lodges, and camps within the national park, as listed below, are operated under franchise from the Secretary of the Interior.
+Hotels, lodges, and camps within the national park, as listed below, are operated under franchise from the Secretary of the Interior.
 Requests for information on rates, accommodations, and reservations should be sent directly to the concessioners whose addresses are given below.

 As dining room facilities are limited, reservations should be made in advance when meals only are desired.

 Bear Lake Lodge, Estes Park, Colo., American plan accommodations.
 Season late June to early September.

 Grand Lake Lodge, Grand Lake, Colo., American and European plan accommodations.
 Rooms with or without bath.
 Season early June to mid-September.

 Camp Woods, Estes Park, Colo., just inside Thompson River Entrance.
 Housekeeping cabins.
 Season late May to early September.

 Brinwood Hotel, Estes Park, Colo., in upper Moraine Park.
 American plan accommodations.
 Season mid-June to mid-September.

 Spragues Lodge, Estes Park, Colo., in Glacier Basin, below Bear Lake.
 American plan accommodations.
 Season early June to mid-September.

 Numerous hotels, lodges, and camps are located on private lands in or adjacent to the national park.
-Further information may be obtained by directing inquiries

-Bear Lake and the Front Range to the Estes Park Chamber of Commerce and to the Grand Lake Chamber of Commerce.
+Further information may be obtained by directing inquiries to the Estes Park Chamber of Commerce and to the Grand Lake Chamber of Commerce.